oracle/accelerated-data-science/ads/feature_store/docs/source/user_guides/setup/terraform.rst

      - The version of API to be deployed in customer tenancy.
    * - `spec_version`
      - `0.1.218.master`
-     - The version of API specs to be deployed in customer tenancy.
+     - The version of API specifications to be deployed in customer tenancy.
    * - `deployment_name`
      - `DEFAULT_NAME`
-     - Name of the deployment.
+     - The name of the deployment.
    * - `db_name`
      - `DEFAULT_NAME`
-     - Name of the ATP or MySQL database.
+     - The name of the ATP or MySQL database.
    * - `db_config`
      - `DEFAULT_NAME`
-     - configuration for the database.
+     - The configuration of the database.
    * - `compartment_ocid`
      - `DEFAULT_NAME`
-     - OCID of compartment to deploy the feature store stack in.
+     - The OCID of the compartment to deploy the Feature Store stack in.
    * - `vcn_details`
      - `DEFAULT_NAME`
-     - VCN details required to onboard the database that has network access within the VCN.
+     - The VCN details required to onboard the database that has network access within the VCN.
    * - `user_ocid`
      - `ocid1.user..<unique_id>`
      - If you don't have permission to create users, provide the user_ocid of a user that has permission to retrieve images from the OCI Registry.
    * - `tenancy_ocid`
      - `ocid1.tenancy..<unique_id>`
-     - OCID of the tenancy to deploy the feature store stack in.
+     - The OCID of the tenancy to deploy the Feature Store stack in.
    * - `ssh_authorized_key`
      - `<SSH AUTHORIZED KEY>`
-     - OCID of tenancy to deploy the feature store stack in.
+     - The OCID of tenancy to deploy the Feature Store stack in.
    * - `ocir_puller_auth_token`
      - `<AUTH TOKEN>`
      - If the specified user has an auth_token to use, then specify it.
 If null, a new token is created.
 This variable requires that the user has one token at most .
 There is a limit of two tokens per user.